carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 Learn more about the glob patterns syntax at this [link](https://docs.oracle.com/javase/tutorial/essential/io/fileOps.html#glob).

 We can change the default options to give an error if the file doesn't exist using the `checkIfExists` option.
-In Nextflow option parameters are defined with a `:`.
+In Nextflow option parameters are seprated by a `,` and defined with a colon `:`.

 ~~~
-ch = Channel.fromPath( '/data/ggal/*.fq', checkIfExists: true )
+ch = Channel.fromPath( 'data/chicken/*.fq', checkIfExists: true )
 ch.view()
 ~~~
 {: .source}

-Gives an error.
+Gives an error as there is no data/chicken directory.

 ~~~
 N E X T F L O W  ~  version 20.10.0
 Launching `hello.nf` [intergalactic_mcclintock] - revision: d2c138894b
-No files match pattern `*.fq` at path: /data/ggal/
+No files match pattern `*.fq` at path: /chicken/ggal/
 ~~~
 {: .output}